 Water is one of the prime elements responsible for life on earth.
 Water circulates through the land just as it does through the human body.
 Water is part of our daily lives and we are heavily dependent on it.
 Conservation of water is important and necessary in order to save water for our future generations.
-Human beings are destroying the environment by wasting this 1% of clean water by excessive use of required water, throwing garbage into water bodies and through careless use of water in their various household works.
-This leads to shortage in pure drinking water for every single species on Earth.
+Human beings are destroying the environment by wasting this 1% of clean water by excessive use of required water, throwing garbage into water bodies, and careless use of water in their various household works.
+This leads to a shortage of pure drinking water for every single species on Earth.

 Conserving water is not difficult – it saves money, and is crucial for the future.
-Water conservation refers to the reduction in usage of water.
-It can also include recycling of water for purposes like irrigation, cleaning, and even treatment for later use.
+Water conservation refers to the reduction in the usage of water.
+It can also include the recycling of water for purposes like irrigation, cleaning, and even treatment for later use.

 Care2 and Eden Project have carried some of the best tips for conserving water.
 Some of them are shared below:

 - Turn off the tap while brushing your teeth.
 Water comes out of the faucet at an average rate of 2.5 gallons per minute.
 So don’t let the water flow, after wetting your brush.

 - Turn off the tap while washing your hands.
 We don’t need water while we are scrubbing our hands.
 So by closing the tap we can save a few gallons of water.